Hot Cocoa Bar - How To

 Utilize Other Signage: If possible, hit up your local Hobby Lobby or other stores to buy or create a few hot cocoa signs.
 The one below was less than $6.
-You can also make your own on a cute chalkboard or with chalkboard paint or paint your own if you have time!
+You can also make your own on a cute chalkboard or paint your own if you have time!

 Don't forget the Serving-ware!
-Don't forget spoons and mini tongs for serving the toppings!
+Don't forget spoons and tongs for serving the toppings!
 No one likes germy, grubby phalanges rummaging through the jars, especially during the height of flu season.
-If you're looking for a more disposable route, these spoons and the tongs were found at the $1 Store, for you guessed it...1 whopping dollar!
+These spoons and the tongs were found at the $1 Store, for you guessed it...1 whopping dollar!